google-deepmind/acme/README.md

 ## Getting started

 The quickest way to get started is to take a look at the detailed working code examples found in the [examples] subdirectory.
-These show how to instantiate a a number of different agents and run them within a variety of environments.
+These show how to instantiate a number of different agents and run them within a variety of environments.
 See the [quickstart notebook][Quickstart] for an even quicker dive into using a single agent.
 Even more detail on the internal construction of an agent can be